snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 A description of all configuration attributes can be found [here](src/resources/environment.default.xml)

+### The Login

+The environment defines, how to show the login page:

+	app.login.administration	true
+	app.login.use.gui			true

+The default _app.login.administration_ value is true. all database and persistence properties are editable and visible.
+If you switch it to _false_, only a simple user login with name and password are available.

 ### The Session and it's context

 A session will be opened after a user-login.
 The session stores a context, containing 'memorized' entities and search parameters of bean-collectors to a temporary file.
 So, search-panels will open with last search parameters.
 The memorized entities will be pre-selected on creating new entities, if there is a many-to-one relation.